-Records may be kept in hard copy or electronic form and must be retained for no less than three years from the date the final project report is due.
+Records may be kept in hard copy or electronic form and must be retained for no less than three years from the date the final project report is submitted.

-For guidance on Financial Recordkeeping, see Section VI, 6.4.5 of the Program Announcement.

-4. Protection of Client Information
+For guidance on Financial Recordkeeping, see Section VI, 6.4.5 of the Funding Opportunity Protection of Client Information

 Except where a Client consents in writing or as directed by SBA per the statute (15 U.S.C. § 648(a)(7)), SBDCs are not permitted to disclose any Client Information to a third party (or share such information with other units of your organization not directly involved in the conduct of this project).
-For further guidance regarding the prior approval process, see Part III (A) (12) below.